 Supply Chain, Export Controls, & Trade Measures

 The Chinese government has implemented a vast system of forced labor in Xinjiang, which supplies much of the world’s cotton (22 percent).
 China is also transferring Uyghurs to factories around the country.
-Supply chains that start in Xinjiang end with celebrated global brands—Gap, C&A, Adidas, Uniqlo, Tommy Hilfiger, and more (the full list is here)—and in U.S. markets.
+Supply chains that start in Xinjiang end with celebrated global brands—Gap, C&A, Adidas, Uniqlo, Tommy Hilfiger, and more (the full list is here)—permeating U.S. markets.
 Indeed, China supplies more than a third of the apparel entering the United States.
-Given the robust legal framework in the United States on human trafficking and forced labor, more can be done to ensure that goods produced through forced labor do not make their way into our homes:
+Given the legal framework in the United States countering human trafficking and forced labor, more can be done to ensure that goods produced through forced labor do not make their way into our homes:

 - The Trump administration’s July 1 Xinjiang Supply Chain Business Advisory is non-binding; this should be upgraded through the enactment of an Executive Order or other binding regulation.

 - The sanctioning at the end of July of the Xinjiang Production and Construction Corps (XPCC) (a quasi-governmental paramilitary and business conglomerate that runs prisons and schools in Xinjiang and is the largest producer of cotton in China), in conjunction with a pressure campaign from human rights and labor organizations, has led a number of fashion retailers—including Abercrombie, Lacoste, Adidas, and PVH (which owns Calvin Klein, Van Heusen etc.)—to commit to cutting all ties with suppliers in Xinjiang.
 This has been followed a renewed push by human rights groups aimed at other household brands, such as Amazon and Nike, to follow suit.